 In fall of 2012 Occurrent Arts teamed up with Morgan Sutherland, curator Saulo Madrid, The Ground Magazine, Milk Gallery, and Samsung to create a phenomenological work transforming an issue from The Ground Magazine into an interactive experience.

 We mounted fifty ten inch Samsung Galaxy Note Tablets in a grid on a wall.
 Each tablet displayed a color which changed to match the lighting of the space.
 The image from its' front-facing camera gently pressed through the solid color.
 As you approached what looked like a colored mirror, a tone was played and the the color faded away to reveal a piece of a greater picture.
 Through quick movement past the wall, an image drawn across whole grid of tablets could be revealed.

 Waving past the tablets would trigger a note through each of their speakers ( like a piano! ).
 Triggering multiple tablets together would make a chord.
-Because the tablets were spread out in a grid, this added an interesting dimensional layer to the piece.
+Since each tablet used its' own speaker, an interesting dimensional layer to the audio resulted.